obgr/eon-bot/docs/HOSTING.md

     └── eon-bot.exe
 ```

+There are two ways of starting the bot
+If you want to see the output if the app craches (or if unconfigured):

-Open a powershell window, browse to the directory of the binary.
+- open a powershell window, browse to the directory of the binary.
 If .env is configured correctly, the bot should start up.

+If you already configured the .env file correctly (if you have not configured the bot correctly, the window will just close)

+- Double click ```eon-bot.exe```

 ```powershell
 PS C:\eon-bot> .\eon-bot.exe